Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

  Division is expensive, but overdraw of a pixel is ever so more.
 Division by Z can be optimized by multiplying by the inverse of Z instead.
 The visual benefits outweigh the costs and this is why reverse projection won.

 ## Clipping
+ Point clipping in 3D is defined as constraining a point's location to one side of a plane.
+Line clipping can change the value of one of its points to the intersection of the plane.

+ Since a triangle is defined by 3 points and 3 lines, polygon clipping is more involved.
+Points defining the shape need to be inserted or deleted at plane intersections.

+ Triangle clipping can be performed in 3D space prior to projection, or in 2D screen space after projection.

-### Side Frustum Clipping
+### 3D Side Frustum Clipping
- When using fixed point numbers, the triangles need to be clipped to the up, down, left, and right edges of the view frustum.
+ When using fixed point numbers, the triangles must be clipped to the up, down, left, and right edges of the 3D view frustum.
 If this isn't done, projected points will easily rollover and wrap around causing some pretty terrible looking visual glitches.

  I'm not doing that here because I'm using floating point.
 The advantage of floating point is that we can range all the way up from negative infinity to positive infinity.
 A float's loss of precision as magnitude increases doesn't matter.
-At that point you're staring at a few blown up texels covering the entire screen, blocking the view of everything behind it.
+At that stage you're staring at a few blurry, blown-up texels covering the entire screen, blocking the view of everything behind it.

- I felt I would lose the plot and purpose here to do full frustum clipping.
-It's boring and brute-force and covered elsewhere.
+ I felt I would lose the plot and purpose here to do full 3D frustum clipping.
+The Sutherland–Hodgman line clipping algorithm is boring and brute-force and covered elsewhere.

+### 2D Screen Space Clipping
+ A point and its attributes can still be clipped after projection.
+Since both 3D clipping and 3D projection involve multiplication and division, in practice it isn't a time saver to clip to the sides prior to projection when using floating point numbers.

+ Since the triangles are rendered as a series of horizontal spans, the clipping is performed with simple linear interpolation.

+ The top, bottom, left, and right clipping values of the viewport do not need to be at the edges of the screen.
+For example, consider a 2 player split-screen racing game.
+For this screen layout it would perform the draw loop twice, changing the clip and screen centering values for each player's viewport.

+ Even with one player, it was often advantageous for framerate reasons to have a smaller 3D rendering area.
+Graphics Accelerators are fill-rate limited.
+Bit blit 2D backgrounds and foregrounds copied to video ram much more quickly than textured 3D triangles.

-### Near Frustum Clipping
+### 3D Near Frustum Clipping
  Near frustum clipping is a necessity.
 For a plane where Z=0, this represents the camera's Z location in space.
 Since no two objects can occupy the same space, this dreaded divide-by-zero singularity needs to be avoided.

  For this discussion, I am asserting that an object moving forward from the viewer increases in +Z distance.
 Note this can differ in well-known graphics libraries.

  Projecting and rendering what is behind the camera (-Z) makes no sense perceptually.
 Although it might be mathematically correct for surfaces to invert that pass the Z=0 camera plane, we do not have double-sided eyeballs that are able to simultaneously project light onto both sides of our retinas.
 So we need to handle this limited field of view while rendering.

-We have 3 options:
+ We have 4 options:

-1. Constrain movement so that any Z coordinate can never be less than the near frustrum plane Z value.
+1. Constrain movement so that any Z coordinate can never be less than the near frustum plane Z value.
 2. Do not draw (as in cull) the triangle if any Z is less than the near frustum plane Z value.
+3. Limit any Z coordinate value to the near frustum plane minimum.
+This causes a squishing effect.
-3. Clip the triangle so that its Z coordinates remain at least at the near frustum.
+4. Clip the triangle so that all Z coordinates remain at least at the near frustum.

-I would say the options follow a natural progression, where many programmers give up before reaching option 3.
+ I would say the options follow a natural progression, where many programmers give up before reaching option 4.

-With option 3, we are fortunate with front clipping because the near frustum plane is always parallel to the rendering screen surface (with traditional single-point projection).
+ With option 4, we are fortunate with front clipping because the near frustum plane is always parallel to the rendering screen surface (with traditional single-point projection).
 This reduces the required math down from a 3D vector intersecting a 3D plane, to a 2D line intersecting a 1D plane.
+Linear interpolation is used, once again.

 #### Tesselation

  We are also in a sense unlucky in trying to just draw triangles.
 If one Z value (of 3) needs to be clipped, this creates a 4 point "quadrangle".
 We need to tesselate to create 2 triangles out of this quadrangle.

 #### Winding Order

  Imagine hammering 3 nails partially into a board.
 The nails representing the vertexes of the triangle.
 Then proceed to wrap a string around the outline of these nails.
 You have 2 ways of winding: clockwise or counter-clockwise.
 Preserving winding order preserves which side of the tesselated triangle is facing the viewer.

  Setting some ground rules can make this clipping process less painful.
 In this codebase, two triangles share a side (vertex A and vertex C).
 Triangles wind in the following order:

  Triangle 1: A to B, B to C, **C to A**

  Triangle 2: **A to C**, C to D, D to A

  ![Triangle Near Clip](/docs/NearClip.png)

 #### Number of Triangles

  The near clipping function returns the number of triangles (n = 0, 1, or 2) after clipping.

 - n = 0: The input triangle is culled (not drawn).